Congressional District # 06

 In 2010, the PRPs agreed to do a vapor intrusion study to determine whether methane and/or volatile organic carbons are migrating from the landfill and into on-site and nearby buildings.
 Indoor air, subslab, outdoor air, and soil gas samples were collected several times in 2011 and 2012, and indicate that vapor intrusion and landfill gas migration pose an imminent and substantial endangerment to human health.
 EPA initiated a removal action in June 2012, and issued an Action Memo in October 2012 requiring active mitigation systems for on-site buildings with completed vapor intrusion pathways, and installation of a perimeter landfill gas system, if necessary.
 EPA issued a UAO in March 2013 and entered into an AOC with the PRPs in April 2013 to perform the mitigation work.
 The PRPs installed the mitigation systems and demolished other buildings in summer 2013.

 The PRPs submitted draft remedial investigation/feasibility study reports for the site in May 2010 and January 2011, but EPA determined that there was inadequate information on landfill contents and potential off-site migration of contaminated groundwater.
 EPA is in the process of negotiating a new AOC with the PRPs that would redefine the landfill area and streamline selection and implementation of a remedial action.
-EPA expects RI/FS work to begin in early 2015 under the new AOC.
+EPA expects RI/FS work to begin in late 2015 under the new AOC.
 The RI/FS work will be divided into operable unit 1 (OU1), which is the landfill area, and OU2, which is the contaminated sediment, surface water, soil, and groundwater outside of the landfill property.

 Property ReuseMuch of the property is currently used for commercial/light industrial purposes, as land parcels that overlay the landfill were sold off or leased as the former quarry was filled in with waste materials.